510: The Painted Hills

 [Sung.]
 The biggest sky you ever saw is in Seattle ...

 This is a paraphrase of a line from “Seattle,” the theme song to the TV show Here Come the Brides.
-Perry Como recorded a hit cover version in 1969.
+Both Bobby Sherman, who starred on the show, and Perry Como recorded cover versions in 1969, but only Como's was released as a single; it became a top 40 hit.
 Actual lyrics: “The bluest sky you ever seen in Seattle/And the hills the greenest green in Seattle.”

 It’s not exactly The Incredible Journey, is it?